FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Fine-grained Dialogue Fact Verification

 \section{Fine-grained Dialogue Fact Verification}

 We introduce a framework for fine-grained fact verification in dialogue systems, as illustrated in Figure 1.
-Building on this framework, we propose several CoT baselines to evaluate our dataset.
-These baselines include zero-shot CoT (Section~\ref{Sec:Zero-Shot Chain of Thought}), few-shot CoT prompting (Section~\ref{Sec:Few-shot CoT Prompting}), and CoT distillation (Section~\ref{Sec:Reasoning Distillation}).
+Building on this framework, we propose CoT baselines to evaluate the datasets, including zero-shot CoT (Section~\ref{Sec:Zero-Shot Chain of Thought}), few-shot CoT prompting (Section~\ref{Sec:Few-shot CoT Prompting}), and CoT distillation (Section~\ref{Sec:Reasoning Distillation}).